-We have examined the general purpose financial statements of the City of East Palo Alto, California (the City) as of and for the years ended June 30, 1987 and June 30, 1986, and have issued our report thereon dated July 29, 1988.
-As part of our examination, we made a study and evaluation of the City's system of internal accounting control to the extent we considered necessary to evaluate the system as required by generally accepted auditing standards.
-The purpose of our study and evaluation was to determine the nature, timing, and extent of the auditing procedures necessary for expressing an opinion on the City's general purpose financial statements.
-Our study and examination was more limited than would be necessary to express an opinion on the system of internal accounting control taken as a whole.
+We have examined the general purpose financial statements of City of East Palo Alto for the years ended June 30, 1987 and June 30, 1986, and have issued our report thereon dated July 29, 1988.
+As part of our examination, we made a study and evaluation of the internal control systems, including applicable internal controls, administrative used administering federal financial assistance programs to extent we considered necessary to evaluate the systems as required by generally accepted auditing standards, the standards for financial and compliance audits contained in the Standards for Audit of Governmental Organizations, Programs, Functions, issued by the U.S. General Activities, and Accounting Office, the Single Audit Act of 1984, and the provisions of OMB Circular A-128, Audits of State and Local For the purpose of this report, we have classified the significant internal accounting controls used in administering federal financial assistance programs in the following categories: